henrymanley/networkEffects/README.md

 #### Henry Manley - The Federal Reserve Bank of Dallas, Cornell University

 ## Motivations
-This repository is motivated by growing questions in field of econometrics, particularly surrounding how underlying networks contribute to biased treatment estimates.
+This repository is motivated by growing questions in the field of econometrics, particularly surrounding how underlying networks contribute to biased treatment estimates.
 Consider [Miguel and Kremer 2004](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1468-0262.2004.00481.x), which is concerned with isolating the causal effects of deworming programs in Kenyan schools.
 Such an experimental design is concerned with mitagating splillovers (maintaing [SUTVA](https://blogs.iq.harvard.edu/violations_of_s#:~:text=Methods%20for%20causal%20inference%2C%20in,treatments%20of%20others%20around%20him.)), but such a possibility is nearly impossible in the